dotmailer/dotmailer-magento-extension/README.md

 - Checkout awareness for abandoned carts.
 - Compatibility with the older versions 1.6.2(full compatibility).
 - Automation Studio fix width and suppress footer.
-- Bestsellers will select and filter the sellable items in collection.
+- Bestsellers will select and filter the sealable items in collection.
 - Not enough coupons generated.

 ### V3.2.0

-- Transactional Emails Re-factor.
+- Transactional Emails Refactor.
 - System Status Dashboard

 ## Features

 - System Status Dashboard.
-- RFM Analysis.
+- RFM Analisys.
 - Api Status.
 - Raygun Integration.
 - Feed for new releases.